Can you lose your accent?

 Tip: Working hard on producing your sounds causes your accent to get worse.
 It results in your being super choppy & using a flat intonation pattern.
 Causing your speech to sound accented.
 Instead, work on gluing your words together into “breath groups” separated into pauses and using a back resonance.

-How to Get Rid of Your Accent
+How to Lose Your Accent Once & For All.

 Getting rid of your accent causes you to be taken seriously at work.
 It results in people clearly understanding your message & seeing the real you!